Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

 \textbf{Effect of DOF ordering}

-CNNs take advantage of local spatial coherence in the input, they force the extraction of local features by using local convolutional kernels \citep{CNN_firstpaper}.
-Topology of input plays a crucial role in CNNs, hence order of node numbering of finite element mesh plays a very important role in training procedure.
-Different FEM pre-processors have different ways of numbering nodes. \citep{Gmsh} is a popular FE mesh generator, it first number corner nodes, then edge nodes followed by internal nodes.
-This strategy is not optimal for our purpose.
-To fully leverage advantages of CNN, care has to be taken to number nodes in spatial proximity one after another.
+The topology of input FEM mesh plays a crucial role in the training of U-Nets, and it must be compatible with that of the U-Net architecture topology.
+However, different FEM pre-processors have different ways of numbering nodes.
+For instance, Gmsh \citep{Gmsh}, a popular FE mesh generator, first numbers corner nodes, then edge nodes followed by internal nodes, see Figure~\ref{gmsh_order}.
+This is not compatible with the expected U-Net input, which effects deteriorating the predictive capabilities of the U-Net.
+A completely random ordering, see Figure~\ref{random_ordering}, performs even worse, see Table~\ref{order_table}.
+To fully leverage the advantages of U-Nets, care has to be taken to order nodes properly.
+This is the reason why the zero-padding has been done to the L-shaped case, see the remark in Section~\ref{data_generation_FEM}, and Figure~\ref{L_padding}.

-Figure~\ref{node_order} shows different node ordering strategies.
-Proper ordering strategy as in Figure~\ref{proper_ordering} is essential for the efficient utilisation of convolutional networks.
-For the 3D beam as shown in the above analysis, we train the network with different ordering strategy and predictions are made on identical test sets same as in above subsection.
-Table~\ref{order_table} shows that error metrics are nearly 9 times high when ordering is not optimal.